 I was chatting with a defeated parent on the phone last week, a conversation that sparked this entire blog post.
 “I think I have been praising my kids all wrong!
 I wish I had known some of this stuff before I had kids.
 Is it too late?
 I think I have failed somehow.”

 I hear things like this from parents too often.
 Parenting is not a pass or fail enterprise.
 It is not a fixed ability that either leads to successful kids or doesn’t.
 It is something that we work at, day in and day out.
 Some days we are our best selves.
 Other days not so much.
-Then we work to mend it.
+When we know better, we do better and then we work to mend it.

-So certainly do your homework, read what makes sense to you, and learn new strategies and tips.
+So certainly do your homework, read what makes sense to you, and get the support you need.
 I think that the world of brain science is exciting, informative, and helpful.
 But don’t forget to own your own expertise.
 Lean into it.
 And to celebrate your novice.
 It is part of the struggle through which the best parenting is born.

 What a powerful model for our kids.